What Is Factom?

 The Enterprise Wallet is available on Mac, Windows, and Linux.
 You can find instructions to download and use the wallet here.

-They aren’t many other wallets that support Factoids yet but they seem to be gaining traction.
-Exodus’s new wallet, Eden, supports Factoids, but it’s still in pre-release, so you may have issues when using it.
+They aren’t many other wallets that support FCT yet but they seem to be gaining traction.
+Exodus’s new wallet, Eden, supports FCT, but it’s still in pre-release, so you may have issues when using it.

 Factom is a well-established project that’s solving a huge problem that spans across multiple industries.
 Although marketing hasn’t been the team’s focus, they’ve been working in the shadows to form business partnerships and continue improving their products.